Disaster Management Act, 2005: Implementation of the Act

 The implementation of the National Disaster Act, 2005 has been slow, and slack.
 On 22 July 2013 Indian Supreme Court Justices A K Patnaik and M Y Eqbal in response to a Public Interest Litigation issued notices to the Governments of Uttarakhand, Tamil Nadu, Odisha, Andhra Pradesh, Gujarat, Rajasthan, Maharashtra and the Central government for alleged failure to implement the Disaster Management Act, 2005.
 The petitioner alleged that the non-implementation of the Disaster Management Act by the Government of Uttarakhand endangered the lives of citizens.
 He sought "reasonable ex-gratia assistance on account of loss of life, damage to houses and for restoration of means of livelihood to victims of flash floods in Uttarakhand under the Disaster Management Act".

 Criticism of the Act

 The act has been criticized for marginalizing Non-governmental organizations (NGOs), elected local representatives, local communities and civic group; and for fostering a hierarchical, bureaucratic, command and control, 'top down', approach that gives the central, state, and district authorities sweeping powers.
 It is also alleged that the "Act became a law almost at the will of the bureaucrats who framed it."

 Disaster Management (Amendment) Act, 2025

-Union Minister of State for Home Nityanand Rai on Thursday introduced the Disaster Management (Amendment) Bill, 2024 in the Lok Sabha on 1 August 2024 to create disaster database and also look at urban disaster and development.It was passed by lok sabha on 12 December 2024 and rajya sabha on 25 March 2025.
+Union Minister of State for Home Nityanand Rai on Thursday introduced the Disaster Management (Amendment) Bill, 2024 in the Lok Sabha on 1 August 2024 to create disaster database and also look at urban disaster and development.It was passed by Lok Sabha on 12 December 2024 and Rajya Sabha on 25 March 2025.It was published officially in The Gazette on March 29,2025.